 FIRST JOHNSTON CHAIR ARCHIVES

-The First James Robinson Johnston Endowed Chair in Black Canadian Studies
+1996-2002 Archived pages of The First James Robinson Johnston Endowed Chair in Black Canadian Studies

 The Johnston Chair was set up at Dalhousie University and is symbolically named for James Robinson Johnston, the first African Nova Scotian university graduate, and the first from his Community to earn a law degree from Dalhousie Law School in 1898.